osfabias/opl/README.md

 # Osfabias Platform Layer
-OPL is an Open-Source, multi-platform library for vulkan application development.
-It provides a simple, platform-independent API for creating windows *(on desktop platforms)* and surfaces *(on mobile and console platform)*, reading user input, handling platform events, efficiently manageming memory, managing threads, etc.
+OPL is an Open-Source, multi-platform library for Vulkan applications.
+It provides simple, platform-independent API for creating windows and surfaces and reading user input.

 Currently supported platforms:
 - Windows;